HL7/cql/input/pages/02-authorsguide.md

 * The relationship to the measurement period

-Using the mapping to QUICK, the equivalent retrieve in CQL is:
+Using the mapping to FHIR, the equivalent retrieve in CQL is:

 ```cql
 [Condition: "Other Female Reproductive Conditions"] C